Moisture Carryover (MCO) in Nuclear Reactors

 A data-driven model for predicting moisture carryover (MCO) in the General Electric Type-4 boiling water reactor (BWR) was constructed using a physics-constrained artificial intelligence technique.

 © 2025 Blue Wave AI Labs, All Rights Reserved.
-Powered by Ventnor Web Agency
+Nuclear-Grade AI™ is a trademark of Blue Wave AI Labs. | Powered by Ventnor Web Agency